SurajRKU/SE_PROJECT_GRP_12/README.md

 **🔄 Evolution Snapshot: Old vs. New**
 - **Static to Dynamic Magic:** Old system had static movie details - a fixed menu with limited movie details.
 But now, with dynamic web scraping, we're serving real-time details like titles, cast details, genres, and eye-catching posters.
 So even the latest movies released are incorporated into the recommendation model.
 It's not just a movie; it's a dynamic experience! 🍿✨

-- **Predictable to Feel-Good Feels:** Before, we just knew your movie likes.
-Now, with sentiment analysis, we feel them too!
-Reviews are no longer just words; they're a mix of positive and negative vibes.
-So now instead of taking a list of movies from the user and suggesting another list of similar movies, we now present to you the most similar movies that you would like based on your movie selection and how other people feel about it (using sentiment analysis).
-Your movie night just got a mood boost! 🎭👍
+- **Predictable to Feel-Good Feels:** Before, our system only understood your movie preferences.
+Now, we don't just understand them; we feel them too!
+Through sentiment analysis, we decode the essence of movie reviews, translating them into a mix of positive and negative vibes.
+Instead of merely suggesting similar movies based on your selection, we curate recommendations that resonate with your preferences and how others feel about them.
+It's not just a movie night; it's an emotionally resonant experience! 🎭👍

 - **Interface Glow-Up:** Say goodbye to the old look; we've given it a complete makeover!
 The user interface is now a captivating wonderland of movie details, cast revelations, and user reviews.
 One can even get details of the cast like when their birthday and place of birth is, if you are curious, and also a biography explaining their jouney in the movie industry.
 It's not just watching; it's a visual feast! 🎨👀

 - **Poster Pretty to Interactive Play:** Posters were just pretty faces.
 Now, click on them, and it's a gateway to excitement!
 Experience the thrill with interactive movie trailers.
+This transcends the passive observation of movie materials and shift towards active participation and engagement.
 It's not just lights, camera, action; it's lights, camera, interaction! 🎬🔗